Splash Back Tutorials

 Continue repeating step 3 until your splash back is finished!

-IF you experience any air bubbles forming or creases you can peel back the vinyl and re apply it with your squeegee.
+IF you experience any air bubbles forming or creases in the section you are currently applying stop applying and peel back the effected area & you can peel back the vinyl and re apply it with your squeegee.

 If you finish & still find some air bubbles simply pierce the top of the bubble with a sharp pin and use your squeegee to gently go around the air bubble pushing all air out of the hole you made.